tejuafonja/personal-blog/content/posts/one-hot-encoding.md

 What is One-Hot Encoding?

 In Machine learning and statistics, one-hot encoding is an encoding technique that is often used to deal with categorical data.
 This is because many machine learning models need their input variables to be numeric, so we transform the categorical variables into numerical variables.
-Imagine you have some data with a column called "Food Name", this column contains different food name category as described below
+Imagine you have some data with a column called Food Name, this column contains different food name category as described below

 ```python
 food_name= ["Apple", "Chicken", "Broccoli", "Carrot", "Chicken", "Apple", "Carrot", "Carrot", "Apple"]